George Boole: Legacy

 Boole is the namesake of the branch of algebra known as Boolean algebra, as well as the namesake of the lunar crater Boole.
-The keyword Bool represents a Boolean datatype in many programming languages, though Pascal and Java, among others, both use the full name Boolean.
+The keyword Bool represents a Boolean data type in many programming languages, though Pascal and Java, among others, both use the full name Boolean.
 The library, underground lecture theatre complex and the Boole Centre for Research in Informatics at University College Cork are named in his honour.
 A road called Boole Heights in Bracknell, Berkshire is named after him.

 19th-century development

-Boole's work was extended and refined by a number of writers, beginning with William Stanley Jevons, who also authored the article about Boole in the Encyclopaedia Britannica.
+Boole's work was extended and refined by a number of writers, beginning with William Stanley Jevons, who also authored the article about Boole in the Encyclopædia Britannica.
 Augustus De Morgan had worked on the logic of relations, and Charles Sanders Peirce integrated his work with Boole's during the 1870s.
 Other significant figures were Platon Sergeevich Poretskii, and William Ernest Johnson.
 The conception of a Boolean algebra structure on equivalent statements of a propositional calculus is credited to Hugh MacColl (1877), in work surveyed 15 years later by Johnson.
 Surveys of these developments were published by Ernst Schröder, Louis Couturat, and Clarence Irving Lewis.